githubSeb/emacs-config/src/auto-complete-clang-async/README.md

 ## Customize your completion:

-If you have custom includes paths or flags you want to give to the completion serveur, you can do that by setting up a project.
+If you have custom includes paths or flags you want to give to the completion server, you can do that by setting up a project.
 A typical project structure is done like this: